 In those long-ago primitive days when color TV’s cost “a lot of money” and my Dad who never broke 25K in his life just didn’t have it, I’d watch the WWWF on a black and white set on a UHF station, often fiddling with the antenna to make sure I could actually see what had so captivated me.

 When he finally bought those tickets- then only $6- I stared at that calendar for the longest time like a prisoner awaiting parole.

-I was actually going to go to my first wrestling show.
-And at the world’s greatest arena to boot.
+I was actually going to go to my first show for wrestling at Madison Square Garden which was the world’s greatest arena to boot.